Kent State shootings: Eyewitness accounts

 By the time I made my way to where I could see them, it was still unclear what was going on.
 The guardsmen themselves looked stunned.
 We looked at them and they looked at us.
 They were just kids, 19 years old, like us.
 But in uniform.
 Like our boys in Vietnam.

 Gerald Casale, visual artist and future bassist/singer of Devo, also witnessed the shootings.
 In 2005, Casale told the Vermont Review:

 All I can tell you is that it completely and utterly changed my life.
 I was a white hippie boy and then I saw exit wounds from M1 rifles out of the backs of two people I knew.

 Two of the four people who were killed, Jeffrey Miller and Allison Krause, were my friends.
 We were all running our asses off from these motherfuckers.
 It was total, utter bullshit.
 Live ammunition and gasmasks – none of us knew, none of us could have imagined ...
 They shot into a crowd that was running from them!

 I stopped being a hippie and I started to develop the idea of devolution.
 I got real, real pissed off.

 In the paper that evening, the Akron Beacon Journal, said that students were running around armed and that officers had been hurt.
 So deputy sheriffs went out and deputized citizens.
 They drove around with shotguns and there was martial law for ten days.
 7 pm curfew.
 It was open season on the students.
 We lived in fear.
 Helicopters surrounding the city with hourly rotating runs out to the West Side and back downtown.
-All first amendment rights are suspended at the instance when the governor gives the order.
+All first amendment rights are suspended at the instance [sic] when the governor gives the order.
 All of the class action suits by the parents of the slain students were all dismissed out of court because once the governor announced martial law, they had no right to assemble.